Kreolwolf1/factory-nodejs/node.js tutorials/managingConfigurations/readme.md

 **Pros**:

  - Can use process arguments and environment variables as configuration keys.
- - Makes it easy to load configuration: it is much easy to load configuration from a JSON file or just from a JS object.
+ - Makes it easy to load configuration: it is much easier to load a configuration from a JSON file or just from a JS object.
- - Provides an API for rewriting configuration in runtime.
+ - Provides an API for rewriting the configuration during runtime.
  - Is well supported (last commit was on February 12, 2014).

-To sum up, **conf** can prove very useful if you plan to work with a lot of process arguments and env variables and rewrite configuration in runtime.
+To sum up, **conf** can prove very useful if you plan to work with a lot of process arguments and env variables and rewrite the configuration during runtime.

 **Cons**:

- - Supports only JSON by default for a configuration file (for other formats you have to provide a parser).
+ - Supports only JSON configuration files by default (for other formats you have to provide a parser).
- - Supports hierarchical configuration only on the API level.
+ - Supports hierarchical configuration only at the API level.
  - Cannot load a configuration file depending on **NODE_ENV**.